Archive for January, 2006

 Forecoming gadgets: round, interactive and shaky

-When I first wrote an article on Hitachi´s waterscape, I defined the device as a “study for new, more intuitive ways of accessing data in electronic devices”, also pointing out that the technology could be used not only for browsing through data but for playing interactive videogames too.
-Now, it seems that other major companies are making noticeable movements into these directions.
-Read the rest of this article »
+When I first wrote an article on Hitachi’s waterscape, I defined the device as a “study for new, more intuitive ways of accessing data in electronic devices”, also pointing out that the technology could also be useful for playing interactive videogames.
+Now, it seems that other major companies Continue reading Forecoming gadgets: round, interactive and shaky

 Coulais’ Creation

 Many times I’ve thought about what would have been the first music I ever heard in my life.
-I don’t expect to find a concrete answer, but I like to imagine it.
+I don’t expect to find a specific answer, but I like to imagine it.

 That’s one of the reasons I am fascinated by “Genesis”, the soundtrack composed by french Bruno Coulais for the homonym filmic documentary about the origin and course of Life.
 It illustrates what I like to call “inward music”.
-Read the rest of this article »
+Continue reading Coulais’ Creation

 Meet the Pliws!